-Contributions.
-Our main contributions are the following:
+Contributions: Our main contributions are the following:

-- We uncover that the new mixed IPID assignment method can still be exploited to hijack TCP connections by off-path attackers. - We uncover a new side channel in IPID assignment in the latest Linux kernels.
-We demonstrate that the side channel can be exploited to learn the presence of victim TCP connections and infer the sequence and acknowledgment numbers of the connections. - We measure the Alexa top 100k websites and find that more than 20% of them are vulnerable to our off-path attack.
-We also perform case studies on a wide range of applications on the Internet and confirm the effectiveness of the attack. - We analyze the root cause of the new attack and develop countermeasures that use new IPID assignment methods for TCP packets.
+- We uncover that the new mixed IPID assignment method can still be exploited to hijack TCP connections. - We uncover a new side channel in IPID assignment in the latest Linux kernels.
+We demonstrate that the side channel can be exploited to learn the presence of victim TCP connections and infer the sequence and acknowledgment numbers of the connections. - We discover that more than 20% of Alexa top 100k websites are vulnerable to our off-path attack.
+We also perform case studies on a wide range of applications and confirm the effectiveness of the attack. - We analyze the root cause of the new attack and develop countermeasures that use new IPID assignment methods for TCP packets.
 Our prototype in Linux 4.18 validates its effectiveness.